RedBearLab/MiniBeacon/README.md

 Forum
 =====

-Please visit our the MiniBeacon forum if you have something to discuss or share.</br>
+Please visit our MiniBeacon forum if you have something to discuss or share.</br>
 https://redbearlab.zendesk.com/forums/23026986-MiniBeacon